-Maybe it’s the way powdered sugar puffs into the air like a baking show moment, or how the rich chocolatey ribbons form as you whip it to fluffy perfection—something about making frosting from scratch just hits different.
-Whether you’re layering it onto a vegan birthday cake or swirling it onto a cupcake, one thing’s for sure: making frosting is a joyful act, and we’re about to make a whole bowl of it.
+Maybe itโs the way powdered sugar puffs into the air like a baking show moment, or how the rich chocolatey ribbons form as you whip it to fluffy perfectionโsomething about making frosting from scratch just hits different.
+Whether youโre layering it onto a vegan birthday cake, drizzling it on an egg-free sponge cake, or swirling it onto a homemade cupcake, it’s utterly delicious.

 Step 2: Add Cocoa and Sugar – Slowly mix in powdered sugar and cocoa powder, letting it all blend into a rich, chocolatey base.
 Start slow unless you want a cocoa explosion all over your kitchen.